 16. Marc Murphy, Fenergo

 Category: Client Lifecycle Management

 Since its inception in 2009, Fenergo has been led by Founder and Chief Executive Officer Marc Murphy, who oversees the company’s operational strategy and corporate direction.
 Fenergo has been a leader in software solutions and data management for the banking industry for 10 years.
 The company is also a pioneer in Anti Money Laundering (AML) solutions for financial organizations, an essential component in today’s global economy.
-Earlier this year, Fenergo closed an $80 million funding round and expects to surpass $105 million in revenues this year.
-Fenergo was also recognized by Chartis Research as the category leader for Know Your Customer (KYC) software for the second consecutive year.
+Fenergo recently announced that DNB Bank ASA, Norway’s largest financial services group, will deploy its SaaS-based CLM solution to consolidate know your customer (KYC) and anti-money laundering (AML) operations across all business lines.
+The company was also recognized by Chartis Research as the category leader for Know Your Customer (KYC) software for two consecutive years.

-Murphy has almost 20 years of experience in developing, selling, and delivering enterprise financial technology to global banks, and has a reputation for building successful business-winning leadership teams.
+Murphy has roughly 20 years of experience in developing, selling, and delivering enterprise financial technology to global banks, and has a reputation for building successful, business-winning leadership teams.
 Prior to incorporating Fenergo, he spent several years in software development and sales management with Ergo, a notable Irish IT systems company.
 He is a recognized leader in the fintech industry and has led his company in multiple successful rounds of funding.
-Murphy received a Bachelor of Science degree in software engineering and a Master of Business Administration degree from Dublin City University.
+Murphy received a Bachelor of Science degree in software engineering, and a Master of Business Administration degree from Dublin City University.